 Balancing the Pool Chemistry

 Once you determine that the salt water conversion will be able to work with the existing chemicals, then you must balance the chemicals to get the pool chemistry to normal.
-Normally, the levels of your pool water must be:
+Normally, the levels of your pool water should be:

 - pH Level: 7.4 to 7.6